sstolzenberg/PySVT/README.md

 # PySVT
-PySVT - a Smarter Vocabulary Trainer for Python
+a Smarter Vocabulary Trainer for Python

 # Licence

 Copyright (c) 2020 Sebastian Stolzenberg for any feedback or questions, please contact the author:

 Sebastian Stolzenberg <ss629@cornell.edu>

 This software has been thoroughly tested, but comes with no warranty.